How to increase restaurant sales is a common question among restaurant owners and managers.

 This is a critical topic!
-Sad to say, but many restaurant owners were struggling financially pre-pandemic due to many common mistakes referenced below.
-The smart operators sharpened their pencils and have learned more about operating a business, more importantly, how to operate a restaurant business, in the past year than they knew before the pandemic.
+Sadly, many restaurant owners were struggling financially pre-pandemic due to many common mistakes referenced below.
+However, the intelligent operators sharpened their pencils and have learned more about operating a business, more importantly, how to run a restaurant business, in the past year than they knew before the pandemic.
 Many have made the necessary changes through hard work and innovation to survive.

-We have worked with restaurants since 2014 and have seen the same mistakes repeated in the majority of establishments.
-We have written this to help those restaurants that have survived to improve their operation even more and hopefully, as they recover, can learn how to make a profit in the future.
+We have worked with restaurants since 2014 and have seen the same mistakes repeated in most establishments.
+So we have written this to help those restaurants that have survived to improve their operation even more and, hopefully, as they recover, can learn how to make a profit in the future.

-All 10-bullets are critical to follow.
+All ten bullets are critical to follow.
 Do not pick and choose which might help.
-They all need to be followed as if they are the 10-commandments of the restaurant business.
+They all need to be followed as if they are the ten commandments of the restaurant business.

 How to increase restaurant sales: